aemkei/jsfuck/README.md

 So far the only use-case is to wire `.toSource` in Firefox to get special characters like the backslash `\`.

+Note: We need `=` to map the methods.

 ### Trigger Event Handler

 Function or methods could also be executed by assinging them to an event hander.
-There are several ways to do that, e.g.
+There are several ways to do that, e.g:

 ```js
 // override onload event on start